Fiberglass Pools: Pros, Cons, and Other Considerations

 A fiberglass pool's non-porous surface helps prevent algae from sticking to its walls, which makes algae much less likely to become a problem in your pool -- provided you maintain it regularly!

-Other inground pool types may allow for more algae growth due to porosity of the surface.
-That’s why you have to scrub your pool surface with a steel brush regularly.
+Concrete Pools allow for more algae growth due to porosity of the surface.
+That’s why you have to scrub your pool surface with a brush regularly.
+While vinyl liner pools with algae will see it build up at the seams where sections of the vinyl material are welded together during manufacturing.

 Fiberglass pools have lower lifetime costs